lsblakk/pystar/docs/webapp.rst

 #.
 Re-run the test suite ``python manage.py test polls``.
     What parts pass now that didn't before?

 #.
+If more tests pass (they should!), add and commit your code.
+    Note which tests pass in the commit message!

+#.
 Review:  When somebody requests a page from your Web site
     -- say, "/polls/23/", Django will load the ``urls.py`` Python module, because it's